 6 Simmer the sauce: Stir the cinnamon, rosemary and Tabasco into the sauce.
 Bring the sauce to a simmer, then lower the heat and gently simmer for 10-20 minutes, or until the sauce thickens slightly.
 Taste and add black pepper to taste and add more salt and Tabasco if needed.

 7 Finish the dish: Just before serving, add the chicken and the reserved apricot pieces to the pan.
-Simmer gently for 5 minutes, or until the chicken and sauce are hot.
+Simmer gently for 5 minutes, or until the sauce is hot and the chicken is cooked through.

-Sprinkle with chopped parsley and serve with rice.
+Sprinkle with chopped parsley and serve with rice or egg noodles